 For example, if you base your ad on the keyword "data management," you don't want your ad to surface for people searching for "data management job."
 The people who searched for this second term are much less likely to convert.

-There are a handful of universal negative keywords that any campaign should use.
+There are a handful of universal negative keywords that any campaign should consider.
 Keywords like “free,” “samples,” “meaning of,” and “about,” when used in conjunction with your product keyword in a search, are unlikely to result in conversions.
 Negative keywords also vary depending on the nature and aims of your ad.

 Let's say you're creating an ad for an online business management course for professionals.
 You may wish to add terms like “university business management course” and “on-campus” to your negative keywords list, as they'll probably appeal more to undergrads than to professionals.
 They're unlikely to attract searches that end up in conversions.